iontodirel/find_devices/README.md

 ### Github Actions

 A build action automatically builds the project code commits.
 This makes sure the project builds successfully and the build is well maintained.

+### Container

+A Docker file is provided which builds `find_devices`.

+You can build the container using docker `build -t find_devices .`

+You can inspect into the container using `docker container run --interactive --tty --entrypoint /bin/sh find_devices`

 ## Help